chat21/chat21-web-widget/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-Build for production with :  `ng build --prod --base-href --output-hashing none`

 ## Widget in action
 You can see a configuration of this widget in action on 'https://www.tiledesk.com'